exoticorn/microw8/site/content/docs.md

 Options:

+* `-t FRAMES`, `--timeout FRAMES` : Sets the timeout in frames (1/60s).
+If the start or update function runs longer than this it is forcibly interupted and execution of the cart is stopped.
+Defaults to 30 (0.5s)
 * `-w`, `--watch`: Reloads the given file every time it changes on disk.
 * `-p`, `--pack`: Pack the file into an `.uw8` cart before running it and print the resulting size.
 * `-u`, `--uncompressed`: Use the uncompressed `uw8` format for packing.